cohuebn/timescale-benchmarking-tool/README.md

 - [query_params.csv](./query-params/query-params.csv): This is the file provided as part of the assignment by Timescale
 - [reordered-headers.csv](./query-params/reordered-headers.csv): This contains the same data as [query_params.csv](./query-params/query-params.csv), but the `hostname` header has been moved to the end of the file to test handling any order of the three required columns

+## Running tests

+If you'd like to run unit tests, take the following steps:

+1. Go to the [benchmarking-tool](./benchmarking-tool/) directory: `cd benchmarking-tool/`
+2. Ensure you've downloaded all dependencies locally: `go mod download`
+3. Run all tests: `go test ./...`